gares/ceps/text/052-platform-release-cycle.md

 Coq between the `VX+beta1` and `VX.0` tags.
 The reasons are, most important
 last:
 - users have better things to do, frankly
-- one month is short, especially with Christmas/summer holydays around
+- one month is short, especially with Christmas/summer holydays or conferences around
 - in order to test Coq you are likely to need a bunch of Coq packages, and they are typically only available after the beta period is over